moby/moby/docs/sources/installation/windows.md

 > Docker has been tested on Windows 7.1 and 8; it may also run on older versions.

-The Docker Engine uses Linux-specific kernel features, so to run it on OS X we need to use a lightweight virtual machine (vm).
-You use the OS X Docker client to control the virtualized Docker Engine to build, run, and manage Docker containers.
+The Docker Engine uses Linux-specific kernel features, so to run it on Windows we need to use a lightweight virtual machine (vm).
+You use the Windows Docker client to control the virtualized Docker Engine to build, run, and manage Docker containers.

 To make this process easier, we've designed a helper application called